PeterRusznak/hashnode/ckl6ltrbm01mvlis116yxeyzl.md

 ```

 Inside `return` there is a form with three fields and a submit button.
-The button will call service, and service will call our REST API.
+The button will call service, and service will call our Backend.
 In order to use this new component, we need [Routing](https://reactrouter.com/web/guides/quick-start).

 Let's install it first: `npm install react-router-dom`